iamronen/Generativeprocess/Personal Spaces/Ronen/Money/Core/Receiving Money.md

 # Receiving Money
-When money is given into the space it is received
+When money is given into the space it is received into the space.